openSUSE/news-o-o/_posts/2008-03-08-people-of-opensuse-detlef-reichelt.markdown

 #### Which members of the openSUSE community have you met in person?

-I met many people at the last "SUSE-Release-Party" in Nürnberg, i.e. Darix, Henne, AJ and more SUSE-Guys, Pascal and many members of the PackMan-Team.
+I met many people at the last "SUSE-Release-Party" in NÃ¼rnberg, i.e. Darix, Henne, AJ and more SUSE-Guys, Pascal and many members of the PackMan-Team.